SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: c</details>
 <br>

 #### Q29.
-Fulfillment of service requests may include changes to services or their components; what are these usually managed as?
+Fulfilment of service requests may include changes to services or their components; what are these usually managed as?
 - a) Service request
 - b) Normal changes
 - c) Incidents